timescale/promscale_extension/docs/sql-api.md

 procedure void **_ps_trace.execute_tracing_compression_job**(IN job_id integer, IN config jsonb)
 ```
 ### _ps_trace.tag_map_denormalize
+Given a json object of (ps_trace.tag_key.id, ps_trace.tag.id) this function
+performs necessary lookups and returns a reconstructed set of open telemetry tags
+as a tag_map.
 ```
 function tag_map **_ps_trace.tag_map_denormalize**(_map tag_map)
 ```
 ### _ps_trace.tag_v_cmp
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function integer **_ps_trace.tag_v_cmp**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### _ps_trace.tag_v_eq_matching_tags
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+The tag_map_rewrite support function, attached to tag_v_eq,
+will use this function instead, if it can.
 ```
 function jsonb **_ps_trace.tag_v_eq_matching_tags**(_tag_key text, _value jsonb)
 ```
 ### _ps_trace.tag_v_in
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function _ps_trace.tag_v **_ps_trace.tag_v_in**(cstring)
 ```
 ### _ps_trace.tag_v_ne_matching_tags
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+The tag_map_rewrite support function, attached to tag_v_ne,
+will use this function instead, if it can.
 ```
 function jsonb[] **_ps_trace.tag_v_ne_matching_tags**(_tag_key text, _value jsonb)
 ```
 ### _ps_trace.tag_v_out
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function cstring **_ps_trace.tag_v_out**(_ps_trace.tag_v)
 ```
 ### _ps_trace.tag_v_recv
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function _ps_trace.tag_v **_ps_trace.tag_v_recv**(internal)
 ```
 ### _ps_trace.tag_v_send
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function bytea **_ps_trace.tag_v_send**(_ps_trace.tag_v)
 ```
 ### _ps_trace.tag_v_subscript_handler
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function internal **_ps_trace.tag_v_subscript_handler**(internal)
 ```
 ### _ps_trace.trace_id_cmp
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function integer **_ps_trace.trace_id_cmp**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_eq
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_eq**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_ge
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_ge**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_gt
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_gt**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_hash
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function integer **_ps_trace.trace_id_hash**(trace_id)
 ```
 ### _ps_trace.trace_id_in
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function trace_id **_ps_trace.trace_id_in**(cstring)
 ```
 ### _ps_trace.trace_id_le
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_le**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_lt
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_lt**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_ne
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function boolean **_ps_trace.trace_id_ne**(trace_id, trace_id)
 ```
 ### _ps_trace.trace_id_out
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function cstring **_ps_trace.trace_id_out**(trace_id)
 ```
 ### _ps_trace.trace_id_recv
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function trace_id **_ps_trace.trace_id_recv**(internal)
 ```
 ### _ps_trace.trace_id_send
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.
 ```
 function bytea **_ps_trace.trace_id_send**(trace_id)
 ```